 Amy E. Robertson is a Seattle native who has long been obsessed with travel.
 She studied in Boston and Madrid for her bachelor’s degree, and upon graduating took a job with an international consulting firm.
 This position led Amy to a life of globetrotting — she traveled to more than 50 countries in less than three years.
 She then returned to school, earning a master’s degree in development studies at the London School of Economics, where she also met her husband, who hails from Italy.

 Since Amy often has her kids tagging along when she travels, as well as her husband whenever he can get away from the office, not to mention her parents, her mother-in-law, and other random relatives as they are able, family travel is of particular interest to her.
-Other passions include volunteer vacations (Amy wrote a book on the subject), food and wine, sustainable tourism, and the kind of travel that enables her to connect to the communities and cultures she is exploring.
+Other passions include volunteer vacations (Amy wrote a book on the subject), food and wine, books and culture, sustainable tourism, and the kind of travel that enables her to connect to the communities and cultures she is exploring.

 When not writing about travel, Amy helps others with their writing, providing report editing and proposal writing services to non-profits and international organizations.

 After 13 years overseas (Ecuador, Honduras, Lebanon), Amy has returned to New York, although she visits her family’s hometowns — Seattle, Rome, and Messina, Sicily — as often as she can.
 She is also currently working on a novel for young adults, about discovery, self-knowledge, and of course, travel.